elastic/cel-examples/FAQS/how_to.md

 # FAQ

-### What is the relationship between google CEL and elastic CEL?
+### What is the relationship between Google CEL and Elastic CEL?
 The Elastic mito project https://github.com/elastic/mito extends google CEL with more evaluations including those that that support http requests .
 Written in go, Mito uses https://github.com/google/cel-go libraries.